azfarshadpour/Canada-Forest-Fire-Prediction/README.md

 During EDA proccess, an imbalanced pattern in classes determind.
 This skewness would couse bias in prediction and therfore a poor performance in the model, hence I applied SMOTE an oversampling technique to handle this problem.

-Feature engineering is done with correlation matrix and features with negative correlation are removed
+Feature selection is done with correlation matrix and features with negative correlation are removed

 # Modeling step